SAP/cloud-identity-developer-guide/docs/Authorization/TechnicalCommunication.md

 For principal propagation requests, the user's policies are used as a basis to determine the privileges and the policies derived from the consumed API permission groups are used to determine an upper limit for the privileges that are granted to the user during this request.
 This allows applications to restrict what external applications can do on behalf of the user, while also taking the user's policies into account for the decision.

 ::: info
 Principal propagation requests that consume the special `principal-propagation` API permission group are authorized based on the user's policies without imposing an upper limit.
-This API permission group corresponds to `All APIs` consumption and can be [optionally provided](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/consume-apis-from-other-applications) by the application if it does not need to distinguish between internal and external user requests.
+This API permission group corresponds to `All APIs` consumption and can be [optionally provided](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/consume-apis-from-other-applications) by the application if it's not necessary to distinguish between internal and external user requests.
 :::

 ### Mapping implementation